Cascade Plaza, Akron

 Cascade Plaza is an open space with plantings and pedestrian walkways in Akron, Ohio.
 It was developed in the late 1960s as part of an urban renewal project that also included construction of two high rises.
-As of 2013 plans were going forward for a major overhaul.
+Starting in 2013, a major overhaul to the plaza took place, completed in 2015.

 Location

 The plaza was built on the site of a five-story flour mill built by Dr. Eliakim Crosby in 1831.
 A diversion dam was built on the Little Cuyahoga River in Middlebury, from which a canal brought water south down the present Main Street, turning right at Mill Street to deliver power to the mill at Lock Five, where the plaza's hotel is now.
 The canal also powered other factories.
 The hamlet of Cascade grew up in the area, with a population of 128 by July 1833, compared to 329 for Akron.

 The Flatiron Building, a seven-story low rise built in 1907 and demolished in 1967 also stood on the site.